-WHAT MAKES UP THIS RECIPE?
+WHAT MAKES UP Baked Quinoa Zucchini Bites?

 » Quinoa – The health benefits of quinoa alone is the reason why these Baked Quinoa Zucchini Bites makes it to my list of protein-rich meals.
-Quinoa is the perfect food for anyone, it can be paired with literally anything, and best of all its gluten-free, vegan, and extremely nutritious.
+Quinoa is the perfect food for anyone.
+It can be paired with literally anything, and best of all, its gluten-free, vegan, and extremely nutritious.

 HOW TO MAKE BAKED QUINOA ZUCCHINI BITES?